 English Afternoon High Tea Time

-This post will help you understand the difference between ‘high tea‘ and ‘afternoon tea‘, as there is understandably some confusion as to the meaning of both terms.
+This post will give you some afternoon tea ideas and recipes to let you organise your own tea party at home.
+It will also help you understand the difference between ‘high tea‘ and ‘afternoon tea‘, as there is, understandably, some confusion as to the meaning of both terms.

-I will also link to some of my afternoon tea recipes that will enable you to prepare your own English afternoon tea.
+Below I will link to some of my afternoon tea recipes that will enable you to prepare your own English afternoon tea.

 High Tea vs Afternoon Tea

-OK, I have called this post ‘afternoon high tea’ because I think there is some confusion as to the meaning of afternoon tea and high tea, and I thought I would have a go at tackling that here.
+OK, I have called this post ‘afternoon high tea’ because there is some confusion as to the meaning of afternoon tea and high tea, and I thought I would have a go at tackling that briefly here.

 I am myself originally very English, and even I confess to having been confused by the different terms.

 What is Afternoon Tea?

 Afternoon tea refers to the meal which would be taken towards the end of the afternoon which would keep you going until supper or dinner at around 20.00.
 Afternoon tea time is normally around 16.00.

 Originally it would be something that the British upper classes would enjoy as, of course, they needed some way to bide their time.
 These days it is still common to stop for tea during cricket matches when afternoon tea will be served to the players.